-Name and Position with the Company Age E ear First lected a Director Robert S. Rubinger Executive Vice President, Secretary, Treasurer, Chief Financial Officer and Director 71 From July 1988 to date, Executive Vice President and Secretary of the Company.
-Treasurer of the Company from May 2010 to date and previously from May 1994 to May 2004, and Chief Financial Officer of the Company from December 2006 to date.
-He has leadership experience, business experience, and knowledge of the Company's operations from over 30 years as Vice President and then Executive Vice President of the Company.
-He holds a bachelor's degree in Economics/Business Management from Hunter College.
-1982 Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 62 From July 1988 to date, President and General Counsel of the Company.
+Kenneth H. Globus President, General Counsel and Chairman of the Board 64 From July 1988 to date, President and General Counsel of the Company.
 Chief Financial Officer of the Company from November 1997 to December 2006.
-Chairman of the Board of Directors since September 2009.
-He has leadership experience, business experience, legal experience, and knowledge of the Company's operations from over 25 years as Vice President, then President, and General Counsel of the Company, and his prior years as an attorney in private practice.
+Chairman of the Board since September 2009.
+He has leadership experience, business experience, legal experience, and knowledge of the Company's operations from over 30 years as Vice President, then President, and General Counsel of the Company, and his prior years as an attorney in private practice.
 He holds a bachelor's degree in Psychology and English from SUNY at Albany, and a Juris Doctor degree from the George Washington University Law School.
-1984 Lawrence F. Maietta Director 56 Partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, since October 1991.
+1984 Lawrence F. Maietta Director 58 Partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, since October 1991.
 Controller of the Company from October 1991 to November 1997.
 He has financial experience, business experience, and an extensive knowledge of the Company's operations.
-He has been a CPA and consultant preparing financial reports and tax returns for the Company and other clients for more than 25 years.
+He has been a CPA and consultant preparing financial reports and tax returns for the Company and other clients for more than 30 years.
 He holds a bachelor's degree in Business Administration from Niagara University, and an MBA from Hofstra University.
-(2) 1994

-Arthur M. Dresner Director 72 Counsel to the law firm of Duane Morris LLP, New York, NY, since August 2007.
+(2) 1994 Arthur M. Dresner Director 74 Counsel to the law firm of Duane Morris LLP, New York, NY, since August 2007.
 He has leadership experience, legal experience, business experience, and a scientific education and background.
 From 1998 to 2007 he was partner and previously "Of Counsel" to the law firm of Reed Smith, LLP, New York, NY.
 For more than 20 years prior, he was employed by GAF Corporation and its subsidiary, International Specialty Products, Inc., Wayne, NJ, including having been Vice President of corporate development and general management for the last 8 of those years.
 He holds a bachelor's degree in Engineering from Stevens Institute of Technology, and a Juris Doctor degree from St. John's University School of Law.
-(1) (2) 1997 Andrew A. Boccone Director 68 Independent business consultant since 2001.
+(1) (2) 1997 Andrew A. Boccone Director 70 Independent business consultant since 2001.
 He has leadership experience, business experience, and a scientific education and background.
-For more than 25 years he was employed by Kline & Company, Inc., Little Falls, NJ, an international business consulting and market research firm specializing in the chemicals industry, consumer products, life sciences, and energy, including having been President from 1990 to 2001.
+For more than 25 years he was employed by Kline & Company, Inc., Parsippany, NJ, an international business consulting and market research firm specializing in the chemicals industry, consumer products, life sciences, and energy, including having been President from 1990 to 2001.
 He holds a bachelor's degree in Chemistry from Hofstra University, and an MBA from Seton Hall University.
-(1) (2) 2002 Christopher W. Nolan, Sr. Director 49 Managing Director since March 2006 and Executive Director from 2002 to 2006 in the Mergers & Acquisitions (M&A) group of Rabo Securities USA, Inc., an affiliate of Rabobank International, New York, NY.
-He has leadership experience, business experience, a scientific background and education, outside board experience, and is considered "financially sophisticated" under the standards of the NASDAQ Stock Market LLC ("NASDAQ").
-From 2000 to 2002, he was a Vice President in M&A at Deutsche Bank Securities, Inc., New York, NY.
-From 1992 to 2000, he was Vice President, Corporate Development and Investor Relations, at International Specialty Products, Inc., Wayne, NJ.
-From June 2007 through December 2012, he was a Director of Spectrum Group International, Inc., Irvine, CA, a publicly traded global collectibles network, and served as Chairman of Spectrum's Audit Committee and on their Compensation and Corporate Governance Committees.
-He holds a bachelor's degree in Chemical Engineering from Lafayette College, and an MBA from Harvard University.
-(1) 2005
+(1) (2) 2002 S. Ari Papoulias Director 62 Since 2015, Managing Director of ChemRise LLC, a business advisory firm providing engineering, marketing, and financial advice to firms in the chemicals industry.
+From 2006 to 2015 Global Marketing Director for Momentive Performance Materials (formerly GE Advanced materials).
+From 1987 to 2006 initially Business Manager of Advanced Materials, then Business Director of Industrial Markets, and then Global Marketing Director of Performance Chemicals for International Specialty Products, Inc., Wayne, NJ.
+He has leadership experience, business and financial experience, and a scientific background and education.
+He holds a B.Sc. in Chemical Engineering from the University of Massachusetts, an M.Sc. in Chemical Engineering from the University of Florida, a Ph.D. in Chemical Engineering from Carnegie Mellon University, and an MBA in Finance from New York University.
+2016